Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/independent_graphs.md

 make aie
 ```

-To simulator the graph, run the following command:
+To simulate the graph, run the following command:

 ```
 make aiesim